hatanoke/hpio/README.md

 Existent high-speed packet I/O frameworks expose preallocated packet buffers in kernel space to user space by mmap().
-This achieve zero-copy between kernel and user spaces, however, it require new APIs to manipulate packets on the buffers, instead of familiar APIs such as socket API.
+This achieves zero-copy between kernel and user spaces, however, it requires new APIs to manipulate packets on the buffers, instead of familiar APIs such as the socket API.
 Additionally, special device drivers are required.

-In contrast, hpio does not use preallocated packet buffers, therefore, it does not achieve zero-copy.
+In contrast, hpio does not use preallocated packet buffers, therefore, it cannot achieve zero-copy.
 However, hpio can adopt native system calls for its packet I/O API and work with native device drivers.